Salah-El01/access-to-drinking-water-sdg6/part-2-transforming-the-data/assets/README.md

 # Visual Assets — Part 2: Transforming the Data

-This folder contains the visual and tabular outputs produced during Part 2 of the **Access to Drinking Water** project.
+This folder contains the visual outputs supporting Part 2 of the **Access to Drinking Water** project.

-Part 2 focuses on transforming a multi-year drinking water dataset into a progress-monitoring framework using the **Annual Rate of Change (ARC)**.
+Part 2 transforms paired country observations into a progress-monitoring framework using the **Annual Rate of Change (ARC)**.

 The assets are divided into two categories:

-1. **Main visuals** — charts communicating the principal analytical findings.
+1. **Main visuals** — four charts communicating the principal analytical findings.
-2. **Regional ARC tables** — country-level tables supporting the regional summaries and visual conclusions.
+2. **Regional ARC tables** — seven regional screenshots providing country-level examples behind the aggregated results.

 ---